mehulagg/gitlab_test/doc/development/documentation/index.md

 or architectural reasons, the docs may be introduced in a separate MR. In this case, the author must set the docs MR dependent on the feature MR to guarantee that the MR introducing documentation is not merged ahead of the MR introducing the feature.
-The designated Techical Writer reviews the documentation changes and can approve the MR, but should not merge it until the MR with code gets merged and the feature becomes available to the users.
+The designated Technical Writer reviews the documentation changes and can approve the MR, but should not merge it until the MR with code gets merged and the feature becomes available to the users.